• Skip to primary navigation

 Which currency is used in Taipei?

-The official currency in Taiwan is the New Taiwan dollar (NT$).
 Here you can find the current exchange rates, at the time of writing €1 is approximately 34NT$ and $1 approximately 30NT$.

-Notes are available in denominations of NT$100, NT$200, NT$500, NT$1000 and NT$2000.
-Coins exist in units of NT$1, NT$5, NT$10, NT$20 and NT$50.
+Notes are available in denominations of NT$100, NT$200, NT$500, NT$1000, and NT$2000.
+Coins exist in units of NT$1, NT$5, NT$10, NT$20, and NT$50.

 How to travel by public transport in Taipei?